Community

 Release cycle

 The LTTng project follows a release cycle that alternates between development and release candidate (RC) phases.
 The master branch is feature-frozen during RC phases; only bug fixes are accepted during this period.
-However, mailing list subscribers may still review patches which add new functionality during an RC phase.
-We post the upcoming features and release dates in a monthly digest on the mailing list.
+However, patches which add new functionality during an RC phase may still be reviewed on Gerrit or the mailing list.

 Contributor's guide